 Utilizing simple architectural designs that reduce design costs and encourage replicability

-Incorporating healthy natural materials that are “dirt cheap”—materials such as mud and straw
+Incorporating healthy, sustainable, and natural materials that are “dirt cheap” wherever possible—materials such as mud and straw

 Using recycled, salvaged and donated building materials wherever possible

 Our homes are not only affordable to build, but the affordability continues through the life cycle operation of our homes over the years to come.
 To combat high utility costs to our homeowners, we combine passive and active solar design—standard on every home—with highly insulating straw bale wall systems, significantly decreasing future heating and cooling costs.
 Learn more about how to get on the list for a Community Rebuilds home on our Homeownership Page.

 In addition to providing education opportunities to our interns and homeowners, we love engaging community volunteers and other service groups who are interested in getting involved.
 If you have a service group, or would like to volunteer with us, sign up here!